Mexico City itinerary for five days

 Day 1: Arrival and Coyoacán

-- Frida Kahlo Museum: You will need to book the tickets in advance online and enter the museum at the designated time.
+• Frida Kahlo Museum: Tickets must be booked in advance online, and entry to the museum is available at the designated time.

-- UNAM(National Autonomous University of Mexico): The main university in Mexico.
-The botanical garden inside has many cactus species and is an interesting place to visit.
+• UNAM(National Autonomous University of Mexico): The leading university in Mexico.
+The botanical garden inside has many cactus species and is a great place to visit.

-- Trinidad in the Market: Great breakfast spot, popular with both tourists and locals.
+• Trinidad in the Market: Great breakfast spot, popular with both tourists and locals.
+If you want to eat in the local markets, bring some cash.

 Day 2: Teotihuacan

-- Teotihuacan Pyramids: If you want a guided tour, look for official guides with badges at the entrance rather than those waiting outside.
-Be prepared to pay in cash.
+• Teotihuacan Pyramids: If you want a guided tour, look for official guides with badges at the entrance rather than those waiting outside.
+Be prepared to pay in cash, even if they say you can pay by card at the beginning.

 Day 3: City Centre